deBeee/JobOffers/README.md

 http://ec2-3-75-193-77.eu-central-1.compute.amazonaws.com:8000/swagger-ui/index.html#
 Alternatively, you can manually send requests (e.g., using Postman) to:
 http://ec2-3-75-193-77.eu-central-1.compute.amazonaws.com:8000
-Remember to append the mentioned earlier endpoints and provide required request data
+Remember to append the endpoints mentioned earlier and provide the required request data.